First National Bank (Putnam, CT)

 Article Text

-RIFLED BANK OPEN TO COLLECT DEBTS Little Light Shed on Gilpatric's Disposition of Stolen Money.
-By the Associated Press.
-PUTNAM, Conn., August 15.-The doors of the First National Bank of Putnam, closed several days ago after a run which followed the attempt at suicide by the cashier, State Treasurer G. Harold Gilpatric, were opened today by the receiver.
-George W. Coffin, for the receipt of payments due the bank.
-The bank has suffered a loss of more than $262,000 in negotiable securities and in funds advanced on straw loans.
-Just as soon as possible, depositors, who had approximately $1,500,000 in the bank, in addition to those who had intrusted their funds to the bank for safekeeping, will be called upon to file proofs of their claims.
-The authorities are continuing investigation of the extent of Gilpatric's embezzlements, both from the bank and from estates of which he was trustee.
-Little has been revealed as to what he did with the money, rumors of irregularities in his private life being unsupported.
-Gilpatric is in a hospital, and a Federal warrant charging embezzlement is awaiting service.
-His resignation as State treasurer has been prepared by relatives, but not signed.
+PUTNAM BANK OPENS TO RECEIVE PAYMENTS Putnam, Conn., Aug.
+15.—(Associated Press)—The doors of the First National Bank of Putnam, closed several days ago after a run which followed the attempted suicide of the cashier, State Treasurer G. Harold Gilpatric, were opened today by the receiver, George W. Coffin, but only for the receipt of payments due the bank.
+The receiver stood by the statement previously given out that he knew nothing concerning the word of National Bank Examiner N. S. Bean that the bank's resources were so badly impaired that its business was wrecked.
+The receiver was busy familiarizing himself with the conditions, which involve a loss of more than $263,000 in negotiable securities and in funds advanced on straw loans.
+Just as soon as possible depositors, who had apparently $1,500,000 in the bank, in addition to those who had entrusted their funds to the bank for safe keeping, will be called upon to file proof of their claims.
+The present inquiry is centering on the questions of how much more actually is missing and what Gilpatric did with the money.

 Click image to open full size in new tab